schomakers/template_thesis_bmi/README.md

 ### Usage:
 To use the template for own thesis or proposal projects I really recommend to get started with Overleaf first of all.
 You can download the repo and upload into your Overleaf account as a new project.
 Generation of a .pdf-document can be archived with compiling expose.tex (in Overleaf, I didn't test for other editors atm).

 Attention: For connecting GitHub with Overleaf, a premium Overleaf membership is necessary.
-There is an easy workaround where you click on the green "New project"-button and drag the zipped the "overleaf_template_hsh" folder and
+Here is a short description on how to bypass this problem:

 1. Sign in or register in Overleaf.com
 2. Download/clone the repo
 3. Zip the "overleaf_template_hsh" folder
 4. Click the green *New Project* button in Overleaf and hit the *Upload Project* button in the dropdown menu to the left
-5. Drag you overleaf_template_hsh.zip folder in there and hit the *Compie* Button afterwards
+5. Drag you overleaf_template_hsh.zip folder in there and hit the *Compie* button within expose.tex afterwards
 6. Have fun!
-7.

 ---

 ### About and support